Design and Conduct of Clinical Trials

 This course focuses on the theoretical underpinnings of clinical research and the practical aspects of conducting clinical trials: the rationale for design features of Phase I, II, and III trials, recruitment of participants, techniques for randomization, data collection and endpoints, interim monitoring, and results reporting.
 Experts will deliver lectures on such topics as pitfalls in design and interpretation, missing data, nonpharmacological trials, and clinical trials involving medical devices.
 Students will prepare a full proposal for an original clinical trial, using the NIH Research Project (R01) grant format, and will critique proposals of fellow students in a mock study section setting.

-NOTE: This course updated its course number, please enroll under the new course number EPI251.
+NOTE: This course updated its course number from HRP251

 EPI225 (formerly HRP225) and EPI259 (formerly HRP259); or prior equivalent course background (with permission of the instructor)

 - Overview of phase I and II trials